 The ACNC encourages charities assess their own risks.
 For more, see the guidance on whistleblower protections on the ATO’s website.

 Whistleblower policies for charities

 The ACNC recommends that a charity documents its approach to whistleblowers and makes this known to all staff, volunteers and third parties.

 The ACNC does not prescribe the type of document or how much detail it must contain.
 We leave this to the charity to decide based on its own circumstances.

 All charities should decide if their legal structure means they are required to have a policy.
 The ACNC recommends that all charities – particularly charities with a large number of volunteers, arrangements with third parties, or complex operating environments – consider having a publicly available whistleblower policy even if they are not legally required to have one.

 Incorporated associations or other bodies corporate are not subject to the requirement in the Corporations Act to have a whistleblower policy from 1 January 2020.
 This is because the requirement to have a whistleblower policy only applies to public companies, large proprietary companies, and proprietary companies that are the trustees of registrable superannuation entities.

 Charities or not-for-profits structured as public companies limited by guarantee will need a whistleblower policy if their annual (consolidated) revenue is $1 million or more.
-See: ASIC Corporations (Whistleblower Policies) Instrument 2019/1146.
+For more information, see ASIC Corporations (Whistleblower Policies) Instrument 2019/1146.

 Despite not requiring a formal whistleblower policy, if your organisation is subject to the corporate sector whistleblower protection regime, you may benefit from documenting and establishing a strategy for dealing with any whistleblower reports you may receive, in line with the legislative requirements.
 This may form part of broader governance or compliance measures within your charity.
 You might want to seek advice, including legal advice, when setting in place these measures.